 The 21st Century Academic Forum strongly encourages you to follow Albert Einstein's advice about explaining your work simply and clearly.
 We take pride in our conferences being inter/multi/trans disciplinary, international, and encouraging impactful/applied research.
 As such, we hope you will think carefully about what your audience knows and doesn't know (or frankly doesn't care about).
 Our conferences are unlike narrowly defined single discipline conferences, and your fellow participants may not know all the terminology, jargon, acronyms, and researchers in your area.
 Look at this conference as an opportunity to take a fresh look at your research as you prepare to explain to people who may know little to nothing about your work.
 Please remember our mantra: keep it simple and clear!

 Poster Presentation Basics

 Making a Poster Presentation is an excellent way to talk about the great work you are doing.
-There is plenty of room to display your poster near the coffee station, and with a long period of time devoted to the poster session, you should have the opportunity to talk to a diverse group of people about your work.
+There is plenty of room to display your poster near the coffee station, and with a 3 hour block of time, you should have the opportunity to talk to a diverse group of people about your work.

 As our mission is to support impactful/applied research, we hope you will consider our advice of presenting your research using this simple formula: